Explore otherproducts

 • Next Steps: Defined actions to be taken following the call.
 This includes scheduling follow-up calls or sending follow-up materials.

-Customizing Your Sales Call Report
+Pro Tip: Customizing Your Sales Call Report

 • Aligning with Sales Goals: Customize the report template to highlight information that aligns with current sales goals or campaigns.
 This way, you make sure that you filter the relevant pieces of information from each call.